openshift/enhancements/enhancements/management-workload-partitioning.md

 copy the original CPU requests for containers in management workload pods into a annotations that CRI-O can use to configure the CPU shares when running the containers.
-We will use the naming convention `cpu.workload.openshift.io/{container-name}` and create an annotation for each container in the pod.
+We will use the naming convention `io.openshift.workload.{target}.cpu/{container-name}` and create an annotation for each container in the pod.
+See below for details about this choice of name.

-We need to change pod definitions as each pod is created, so that the scheduler, kubelet, and CRI-O all see a consistently updated version of the pod and do not need to make independent decisions about whether it should be treated as a management workload.
+We need to change pod definitions as each pod is created, so that the scheduler, kubelet, and CRI-O all see a consistently updated version of the pod and do not need to make independent decisions about whether it should be treated as a partitioned workload.
 We need to intercept pod creation for *all* pods, without race conditions that might be introduced with traditional admission webhooks or controllers.
 Therefore, we will build an admission hook into the [kubernetes API